Biography of Thandiwe Newton

 Acting Career

-In 2009, Oliver Stone's biopic "W." was released, where the actress played one of her most prominent roles, transforming into Condoleezza Rice, the first African American and the second woman (after Madeleine Albright) to serve as the United States Secretary of State.
+In 2009's Oliver Stone biopic "W.," she delivered one of her most powerful performances, transforming into Condoleezza Rice, the first African American and second woman (after Madeleine Albright) to serve as U.S. Secretary of State.

-In 2017, the actress took part in the role of Detective Chief Inspector Roz Huntley in four episodes of the popular BBC police TV series "Line of Duty," which follows detectives investigating complex crimes.
+In 2017, she played Detective Chief Inspector Roz Huntley across four episodes of the hit BBC police series "Line of Duty," which follows detectives tackling complex crimes.

-In 2018, the crime action-comedy "Gringo" was released.
-The plot revolves around an enterprising pharmaceutical company executive (Charlize Theron) who, along with her partner (Joel Edgerton), decides to manufacture marijuana pills.
-Thandie plays the role of Bonnie, the wife of the company's employee Harold (David Oyelowo), who is sent to Mexico for a batch of raw materials and is subsequently hunted by special services, drug dealers, and killers.
+2018 brought the crime action-comedy "Gringo," which centers on a scheming pharmaceutical executive (Charlize Theron) who teams up with her partner (Joel Edgerton) to manufacture marijuana pills.
+Newton plays Bonnie, wife of company employee Harold (David Oyelowo), who gets sent to Mexico for raw materials only to find himself hunted by federal agents, drug dealers, and assassins.

-In addition to this, the actress worked on a role in the drama "The Death and Life of John F. Donovan," where Thandie joined a star-studded ensemble cast including Natalie Portman, Bella Thorne, Kit Harington, and Susan Sarandon.
-In May, the 71st Cannes Film Festival premiered the new installment of the space saga, "Solo: A Star Wars Story," featuring Newton in the role of Val.
+She also joined the star-studded cast of drama "The Death and Life of John F. Donovan," alongside Natalie Portman, Bella Thorne, Kit Harington, and Susan Sarandon.
+That May, the 71st Cannes Film Festival premiered "Solo: A Star Wars Story," the latest chapter in the space saga, with Newton playing the role of Val.

 Personal Life of Thandiwe Newton